 ⦁ Podit.
 Windows 10 podcatcher than displays all current audio files in the correct order and automatically saves audio files to its own "Podit" folder in a PC's "Music" folder.

 ⦁ iTunes.
-For the Apple operating systems and others.
+For the Apple Mac and IOS operating systems and others.
 Type-in the Infosound Media podcast URL under "File" and then “subscribe to podcast”.
 It will then display each "episode" (track) in the current podcast and these can be played or downloaded individually.

 • Clementine.
 Apparently, this free, open-source audio player works well with the Linux operating system.

 • Google Chrome.
 When you type the Infosound Media URL into this web browser, a pop-up screen will say you can choose to “subscribe” to this a “Feed”.
 It will flag-up every time a new item is added and these can be played and downloaded.

 • AntennaPod.
 For Android devices, available from the Play Store.
 Type-in the Infosound Media podcast URL, at “Add Podcast by URL” under “Add Podcast”.
 The app will display all our current tracks, in the correct order, and offer play and/or download options for any individual track.
 Under "Downloads", tracks can be shared in many ways.